devareus/Eclectic-Token-Sniper/README.md

   - BscScanApiKey: If you want to check if a token's contract is verified, you'll need to get an API key from BSCScan and put it here

 ### Node
-  - ChainId: The blockchain Id.
-56 for the BSC
   - NodeAddressHttp: The RPC endpoint of the blockchain node that you'll connect to.
 You can use one of the official nodes, get a node from moralis.io or deploy your own node
   - NodeAddressWss: For some snipping options you'll also need a websocket node endpoint.
 You can use the nariox node, get one from moralis.io or use your own one
   - GetContractSourceUrl: The URL for downloading the tokens' contracts' source codes.
 Don't change it unless you know what you're doing
 ### DEX
-  - PancakeswapFactoryAddress: Pancake Swap's Factory contract address.
-Don't change it unless you know what you're doing.
-In principle other DEXs should work too (except for the honeypot checker; I'll eventually add support for others to it)
-  - PancakeswapRouterAddress: Same, but the Router contract address
+  - ExchangeRouterAddress: The contract address for the exchange's router.
+For example, for PancakeSwap it's "0x10ed43c718714eb63d5aa57b78b54704e256024e"
   - LiquidityPairAddress: The token that will be paired for liquidity in the DEX.
-At the moment only BNB is supported, but support for more will be added
+If empty ("") the native token of the blockchain (BNB, for example) will be used directly to buy the tokens (if there's enough liquidity in the pair).
+It it's set to the contract address of token, the native token will be swapped for this intermediary token before buying the snipped token.
+For example, if set to "0xe9e7CEA3DedcA5984780Bafc599bD69ADd087D56" on the BSC (BUSD), the *AmountToSnipe* amount of BNB will be converted to BUSD and these used to buy the sniped token.

 ### Global settings
   - TransactionRevertTimeSeconds: Maximum time for a transaction to be confirmed before it's automatically cancelled
   - MonitorPricesEverySeconds: When 0, it disables the monitoring of the prices of the tokens the sniper has bought.
 If set to a number, the sniper will check the prices regularly at the interval set (in seconds)